ToniWonKanobi/theoveranalyzed.net/posts/2015/2/24/creating-a-true-index-page-in-squarespace.md

 @@ Description=Here's how I hacked Squarespace to have a true Index page
 @@ Tags=hacking Squarespace, blogging, TheOverAnalyzed

-I thought I should do a quick post outlining how I crafted my [Index](http://www.theoveranalyzed.net/index) page.
-My main motivation for doing this was to have an easy-to-type URL slug that contained permalinks to all of my content.[^mc] True, [/archive](http://www.theoveranalyzed.net/archive) [^old] contains the same information as an index page.
+I thought I should do a quick post outlining how I crafted my [Index][theoveranalyzed][^old] page.
+My main motivation for doing this was to have an easy-to-type URL slug that contained permalinks to all of my content.[^mc] True, [/archive][theoveranalyzed 2][^old] contains the same information as an index page.
 But when I am looking for a permalink to my content, it is much faster to navigate to an `/index/` page and `Command + F` to query a string of words that might fit the title.

 <h2>Contents</h2>